grymoire7/infection/DESIGN.md

     - blocked cells are never counted when determining another cell's capacity
     - bloacked cells should be visually distinct (e.g., a bright gray color)
 - [ ] Add board size options (3x3 to 9x9)
-- [ ] Add game statistics tracking
-- [ ] Implement save/load game functionality
+- [x] Implement save/load game functionality -- state is tracked in local storage
-- [ ] Implement player progress saving and loading
-- [ ] Add scoring system based on performance across levels

 ### Phase 8: Use sprites and animations
 - [x] Add sprite animations for dot placement instead of simple circles
 - [x] Use sprite animations for main menu instead of simple circles
 - [x] Improve dot pulse animation
-- [ ] Add explosion animations ?

 ### Phase 9: Scene Creation and Management
 - [x] Move current MainMenu code to a Splash scene